mikhaelkevin/back-end/README.md

 PRIVATE_KEY=example

+NOTE:
-note: maybe some features wont run in local, if you want to run full features you can go back to our postman documentation.
+maybe some features wont run in local. if you want to run full features you can use our web services url as the base url. the reason we say this is because our local env file have a credential data that we can't share.
 ```

 <p align="right">(<a href="#top">back to top</a>)</p>